 [SCORE AVAILABLE FOR DOWNLOAD.]
 The Accidental Lion is a solo piano piece originally written for contemporary pianist Vicki Ray.
 Though first premiered as part of her "exquisite corpse" project of piano music, it is intended to stand alone as a solo piano piece.

-Ringing Minds is a collaborative work created by David Rosenboom, Tim Mullen and Alexander Khalil, premiered on May 31st, 2014, at Mainly Mozart's "Mozart and the Mind" festival in La Jolla, California.
+Ringing Minds is a collaborative work created by David Rosenboom, Tim Mullen and Alexander Khalil, premiered on May 31st, 2014, at Mainly Mozart's "Mozart and the Mind" festival in La Jolla, California, and presented again on May 23rd, 2015, at The Whitney Museum of American Art in New York.
 Ringing Minds explores collective brain responses interacting in a spontaneous musical landscape aided by recent advances in sensing technology and powerful tools for analyzing electroencephalograms (EEGs) of multiple brains.

 [SCORE AVAILABLE FOR DOWNLOAD] String quartet arrangement by Andrew Tholl of the Xth movement of Bell Solaris.
 Recording by the Formalist Quartet released on Cold Blue Two anthology.